baflo/home-assistant-addons/paperless-ngx-ingress/DOCS.md

 This addon is accessible from ingress and may also be configured to be accessed externally.
 It provides two access ports:

 - Port `666` is reserved to be used by Home Assistant's internal ingress.
-It makes use of the `REMOTE_USER` header to log in to paperless automatically, if accessed through the embedded UI.
+It makes use of the `REMOTE_USER` header to log in to paperless automatically, if accessed through the embedded UI. **Do not expose this on the internet.
+Users could write their own `REMOTE_USER` header.**
 - Port `8000` can be used for external access, e.g. you can configure [cloudflared](https://github.com/brenner-tobias/addon-cloudflared/) to point to it.
 Don't forget to add your external host to the config.
 This entry removes the `REMOTE_USER` header so it cannot be used externally.
-- Internally, paperless runs on a random port that changes with every start.
-This is done so you cannot use it for external access by mistake.
+- Internally, paperless runs on port 8888, but it's bound to address 127.0.0.1, so you cannot access it from outside of the container.

 ## File Storage